We as an independent new school publishing house do this for all our projects since the beginning of the same month.

 The graphic we used there is from a guy named troley.
 It is called “cyberpunk awesome” and is attributed with a Creative Commons-license.
 To visit his galery on flickr, see: http://flickr.com/photos/torley/4294987703/.
 He has a lot of great cyberpunk stuff online.

 This is it, for now.
 Read next month: How we made it into an RPG-Facebook-game.
 Believe us: We didn’t see that coming.

 As of now we got a smart URL for AETHYX MEDIAE – Independent Online Publishing on Facebook!

 Thank you, Facebook.
-(We say this explicitly because we do not have the minimum of 30 fans yet but where allowed to choose this address anyway.)
+(We say this explicitly because we do not have the minimum of 30 fans yet but were allowed to choose this URL anyway.)

 As of today we are into distributed computing on the PlayStation 3 console.
 You can join our team

 anytime.
 We would be happy to see you doing folding@home when you are not playing on your PS3.

 Unfortunately Sony cancelled the application folding@home with their latest PS3-firmware-update.
 We don’t know why they are doing this, but since the release of the slim version the Japanese corporation is fucking this great console up.
 Ask geohot for more information.
 Sorry for the inconvenience, we are not responsible for this.

 P.S.: Sony, please bring back Linux!